fbpx 2022 Vår | Page 6 | The Oslo School of Architecture and Design

 Grading scale:Pass / fail

 Comment:The course will primarily be assessed through project work, self-assessments and deliveries submitted as design models, videos and presentations.
 The first module is assessed by involved teachers, and finally the whole course is assessed by an external supervisor.
 The student need pass both phases to pass the course.
+For students that fail one of the two modules, a supplementary delivery can be submitted before the final assessment.

 Workload activityComment